Payer views and challenges

 The potential downstream impact for the self-insured employer includes:

+FoCUS has surveyed payers in 2017, 2019 and 2022.
 Our research has shown that health plans appear particularly interested in contracts to manage product performance risk by paying for what works.
 Self-insured employers expect they may need to enter larger insurance pools to better manage their actuarial risk.
 Some of these solutions are being tested today while FoCUS stakeholders are continuing to explore other solutions to address challenges of government pricing and other regulations as currently written.
+Our most recent survey results are published here and summarized here.

 In practice, the importance of each challenge will vary by therapy and by payer.
 For example, from a therapy perspective, payer mix can vary by disease.
 Medicare payers will likely pay for more oncology cell therapies.
 Medicaid plans will see a larger share of treatments to address genetic conditions that manifest in childhood.